Visit our fanpage on Facebook to promise never to let balloons go:

 Marine Conservation Society

-“When balloons are released, they don’t just disappear.
+“When balloons and sky lanterns (sometimes known as Chinese lanterns) are released, they don’t just disappear.
 They float back down to earth where they are the same as any other litter.
-But balloons are particularly dangerous pieces of litter.
-They are mistaken for food by many species of wildlife, especially turtles.”
+But balloons and sky lanterns are particularly dangerous pieces of litter.
+Balloons are mistaken for food by many species of wildlife, especially turtles.”

 Balloon Alert